alifsemi/alif_ml-embedded-evaluation-kit/docs/quick_start.md

 This documentation assumes that you are using an Arm® *Ethos™-U55* NPU, it is configured to use 128 Multiply-Accumulate units, and is sharing SRAM with the Arm® *Cortex®-M55*.

+The FVP is also available via Arm Virtual Hardware (AVH) hosted on AWS.
+This quick start guide can also be executed on an AVH instance but requires creation of an AWS account and basic configuration outlined [here](./arm_virtual_hardware.md).

 To get started quickly, please follow these steps:

 1. First, verify that you have installed [the required prerequisites](sections/building.md#Build-prerequisites).